Best early Black Friday headphone deals you can get now: Top Sony, Beats and Bose models on sale

 The early Black Friday deals are in full swing.
-If you've been thinking about buying new headphones, several of the deals listed here are for some of our favorite models.
-And the discounts aren't limited to one type of headphone -- there are deals on over-ear, on-ear, noise-canceling and true-wireless headphones.
+If you've been hoping to get your hands on new headphones, several of the deals listed here are for some of our favorite models.
+And the bargains aren't limited to just one kind of headphone -- there are discounts on over-ear, on-ear, true-wireless and noise-canceling headphones.

-In some cases, prices for products are matching their all-time lows or even dipping to all-time lows.
-Here are the best headphone deals right now.
-I'll update this list as more models go on sale or deals expire.
+In some cases, prices for headphones are matching their all-time lows or even dipping below all-time lows.
+Here are the best headphone deals available right now.
+I'll update this list as more products go on sale or deals expire.

 The Beats Powerbeats Pro regularly hit $200 and sometimes get a little better discount, but $160 for certain colors (red, yellow and moss green) is near the lowest price we've seen.
 Read our Beats Powerbeats Pro review.